PREPARING FOR SAFE TRAVELS THIS FESTIVE SEASON

 In his many years as part of the management team at Midas, Gerhard Braun was able to learn from the best executives in the auto parts industry.
 But there came a time when, after a period of self-reflection, he decided to strike out on his own entrepreneurial path...

-"It was hard and, looking back, it probably wasn't the safest thing for a lone woman to be doing," she recalls.
-"But I was determined to succeed.
-We started off with just me and one salesperson.
-Today we have a team of 10 people and are dedicated to providing our customers with friendly, efficient service.
-In 2017 we were the third-best Midas nationally and in 2018 we came out tops.
+It was hard and, looking back, it probably wasn't the safest thing for a lone woman to be doing," she recalls.
+"But I was determined to succeed. with just me and one salesperson.
+Today we have a team of 10 people and are dedicated to providing our customers with friendly, the third-best Midas nationally and in 2018 we came out tops.
 I am very proud as it shows that we are doing things the right way."...